Deependra-009/UrbanIndie/readme.md

 ![Project Logo](link_to_logo_image)

+For collaboration and access to project files, please contact me via email at [deependra04trivedi@gmail.com] to request access to the private repository.

 ## Overview

 This project is an online clothing store, inspired by popular fashion websites like Myntra and Ajio.
 It aims to provide a user-friendly and interactive platform for customers to browse and purchase clothes online.
 The website offers a wide range of clothing items, including apparel for men, women, and kids, along with various accessories.